-We see three clear paths for future research stemming from our results.
+There are also several other clear paths for future research stemming from our results.
 First, one could look for other unitary subgroups with operational relevance, and thus find second-order asymptotic encoding rates for constrained communication scenarios.
-Second, we expect that not only upper-bound holds for general resource destroying maps $\D$ (Lemma~\ref{lemma:upper}), but also that there should be a lower-bound that asymptotically coincides with the upper one.
-In particular, it would be interesting to prove the existence of such bounds for $\D$ being given by a completely thermalising map $\T$.
+Second, we expect that not only upper bound holds for general resource destroying maps $\D$ (Lemma~\ref{lemma:upper}), but also that there should be a lower bound that asymptotically coincides with the upper one.
+In particular, it would be interesting to prove the existence of such bounds for $\D$ being given by the completely thermalising map $\T$.
 This way one would relate the encoding power of Gibbs-preserving operations in a state $\rho$ with the amount of work that can be extracted from $\rho$ with these operations, thus providing one more strong link between information theory and thermodynamics.
 Finally, as the optimal encoding rate in resources destroyed by $\G$ is given by $S(\G(\rho))-S(\rho)$, one could look for states that maximise this quantity for general groups $G$.
 More broadly, one could also investigate the generalisation of the concept of coherification, with \emph{asymmetrization} of a symmetric state $\rho_0=\G(\rho_0)$ being given by any state $\rho$ such that $\G(\rho)=\rho_0$.
 In particular, the number of orthogonal asymmetrizations of $\rho$ would be then directly related to the number of classical messages that one can encode in the resources destroyed by $\G$.